dchege711/cos333_tiger_leagues/readme.rst

 up ``origin/master`` as a protected branch, so make sure Travis CI greenlights any pull requests.

+For UI tests, we don't yet have automated testing.
+However, we do have a simulator script in ``./dev_scripts/simulate_tiger_leagues.py``.
+This file is useful for simulating the application by generating fake data.

 .. _generating_the_documentation:

 Generating the Documentation